 It was one of those perfect nights, one of the many that I'd be lucky enough to experience in this range.
 This was the first place in Colorado I'd ever come, back when I was 11.
 The broad and soaring peaks here always seemed to have a special pull, drawing me back year after year.

 The community responded, friends helped in so many ways, sponsors came on board, and even other race directors gave me hours of their time helping.
 I was blown away at the support, and it made me confident that we were on to something.
 Slowly but surely the dream began to manifest itself, and in the fall of 2016 we’d given it the name High Lonesome.

-Ultra-running has been experiencing a boom over the last decade.
+Ultra running has been experiencing a boom over the last decade.
 It's made good races harder to get into, and it's caused some races to lose their way.
 We wanted to create something that would help us grow and preserve the values that attracted us to these sort of things in the first place.

-I know these ideas are a bit nebulous, but it's that sort of thinking that has always guided us here at the High Lonesome 100.
+I know these ideas are nebulous, but it's that sort of thinking that has always guided us here at the High Lonesome 100.
 We're always going to ask the hard questions, see the big picture, and pursue the long plans.
 We won't blindly chase bigger numbers, more sponsors, or faster times.

 No, what we're about is seeing people dig deep.
 We're about humility and giving back.
 We're about big mountains and good dirt, green basins and fast streams.
 We're about good people and memories of a lifetime.

 So if all that sounds like what you like, and what you value, then I encourage you to be a part of this event.
 Run it, volunteer for it, pace your friends, join our family.
 We know we're a young race, but we've got deep roots.
-Come help us make this the best Colorado trail race we can possibly be.
+Come help us make this the best race we can possibly be.